ArturMarschenkulov/circassian/Lesson/Expressing/Verb conjugation primer.md

 The most important thing before one starts to understands the verb is to understand that Kabardian is an ergative language, this is different from accusative languages.
 Most languages you probably know are accusative languages, for example English, Russian, Turkish, Arabic, German etc. In fact, around and in Europe only Basque and Caucasian languages, like Circassian, Georgian, etc, are ergative.

 In essence, ergative languages differ from accusative languages by how the subject of the sentence is marked depending on the verb's transitivity.
 While transitivity is expressed differently in different languages, the rough gist is that base intransitive verbs have only a subject, while base transitive verbs have a subject and a (direct) object.
 In an accusative language, while not always accurate, one can say that the main cases are the nominative and accusative case.
 The main cases in ergative languages are absolutive and ergative.
 In case of Circassian, unfortunately the established tradition is to call the absolutive case the nominative case.
-This might create confusion, thus I will not use that to describe the absolutive case.
+This might create confusion, thus I will not use that here, however know that usually when you hear "nominative case" in other sources, the absolutive case is meant.

-In accusative languages, it does not matter what the transitivity is of the verb, the subject is usually expressed by the nominative case.
+In accusative languages, it does not matter what the transitivity of the verb is, the subject is usually expressed by the nominative case.

 - **_He looks_**.
 	- **_to look_** is intransitive.
 The subject is **_he_** and is in the nominative case.
 One cannot say **_he looks him_**, to express that meaning one would have to say **_he looks at him_**, but that is not a base form as one added **_at_** to the verb and in this context **_him_** would be an indirect object and not a direct object.